 Furnace Repair & Installation Services

 Do you have a gas leak in your furnace?
-If your furnace is not properly venting gas through its flue pipes, give our team of licensed technicians a call by phone at (484) 206-8594 to schedule a furnace repair appointment.
+If your furnace is not properly venting gas through its flue pipes, give our team of licensed technicians a call by phone at (484) 206-8594 to schedule a furnace repair or furnace installation appointment.
 In addition, we offer HVAC and plumbing repair services for broken heat pumps, inefficient water heaters, malfunctioning air conditioners, and damaged water lines.
 No matter what the issue may be, the staff at WM Henderson is here to help.
 Since 1977, we have been providing quality heating solutions to satisfied customers.
 Contact us today to get prompt, professional service for your furnace system.

 Comments are closed.